 - No motor reaction to noxious stimulation of limbs or face

-- Apnea (absence of breathing drive): lack of respiratory response to increased pCO2 > 60 mm Hg and/or decreased pH < 7.30 when mechanical ventilation assistance is removed
+- pCO2 > 60 mm H and/or decreased pH < 7.30 when mechanical ventilation assistance is removed signifies an absence of respiratory drive, and the apnea test is considered positive.

 Factors that falsely suggest cerebral function